joshua-a-jones/joshua-a-jones/README.md

 ## Hi There!
-I am a former educator turned software developer with a strong passion for programming, astronomy, space exploration, and physics.
-My educational background is in observational astronomy and astrophysics, with a strong focus on data analysis and computational modeling.
-I am also a self-taught programmer with skills ranging from machine learning to web development.
+I am a former educator-turned software developer with a strong passion for programming, space exploration, and physics.
+These days I work as a full-stack developer and code in C#, Typescript, and occasionally Python.
+I am always learning and love to pick up and play with new technologies!

 <!--
 **joshua-a-jones/joshua-a-jones** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.